 After the launch of the Environment Centre on the 22 July, 1991 it wasn’t long before its founding members were hard at work on their first campaign.
 It was to be the first of many successes.
 All through the intervening years, Sutherland Shire Environment Centre has been in the forefront of many campaigns on behalf of environmental protection in and around Sutherland Shire:

-- an expansion of Helensburgh that would have polluted the Royal National Park, 1994;
+- a Helensburgh expansion that would have polluted the Royal National Park, 1994

 - construction of the M6 which would split the Shire in two